Market Commentary

 Commentary:

-- SA’s average electricity spot prices almost doubled from $35/MWh to $60/MWh by the end of November.
+- SA’s average electricity spot prices increased from $60/MWh to $61/MWh to close December.

 Take Control of Your Energy Costs